 top of page

-Special Education Committee
+Special Education (SPED) Committee

 The goal of the Special Education Committee is to help parents and PTAs best assist students with barriers, or students who could benefit from special considerations and attention in an educational setting.
 The types of barriers include physical and mental disabilities who are differently-abled, sensory sensitivities, economic hardships, homeless, non-English speakers, absent parents, in foster care, and more.
 The goal is to provide additional and thoughtful support that best supports all students.
+Making changes and small adjustments allows more people to join the group.
+When families are engaged at school, their students have lower discipline problems, higher attendance, higher grades, and higher graduation rates.

 The LAPTA Special Education Committee is chaired by Doris Glass-Heckert who can be emailed at Special.Populations@LouisianaPTA.org.
 Please share any resources and tips that can benefit the children across Louisiana or contact her for additional support.